munificent/craftinginterpreters/book/statements-and-state.md

 print c;
 ```

-This is starting to look more like programming, and Lox is looking more like an almost-useful language.
-OK, maybe not *that* useful, but we're making progress!
+With every bit of code, we inch closer to something resembling a full-featured
+programming language.

 <div class="challenges">

 ## Challenges

-1. With the addition of statements, the REPL no longer supports entering a
-    single expression and automatically printing its result value.
-That's a
+1. The REPL no longer supports entering a single expression and automatically
-    drag.
-Add support to the REPL to let users type in both statements and
+    printing its result value.
+That's a drag.
+Add support to the REPL to let
-    expressions.
-If they enter a statement, execute it like the current code
+    users type in both statements and expressions.
+If they enter a statement,
-    does.
-If they enter an expression, evaluate it and display the result value.
+    execute it.
+If they enter an expression, evaluate it and display the result
+    value.

 2. Maybe you want Lox to be a little more explicit about variable
     initialization.
 Make it a runtime error to access a variable that has not
     been initialized or assigned to, as in:

-    ```lox
+        :::lox
         // No initializers.
         var a;
         var b;

         a = "assigned";
         print a; // OK, was assigned first.

         print b; // Error!
-    ```

-3. What does the following program print?
+3. What does the following program do?

-    ```lox
+        :::lox
         var a = 1;
         {
           var a = a + 2;
           print a;
         }
-    ```

     What did you *expect* it to do?
 Is it what you think it should do?
 What
     does analogous code in other languages you are familiar with do?
 What do